 At least one brown dwarf has survived being engulfed by a red giant

-Designated WD 0137-349 B, this little brown dwarf located about 300 light years away is known to have survived its binary companions’ red giant phase, and as a result it now orbits a white dwarf which used to be the red giant.
+Designated WD 0137-349 B, this little brown dwarf located about 300 light years away is known to have survived its binary companions’ red giant phase, and as a result, it now orbits a white dwarf which used to be a red giant star.
 Because the brown dwarf was relatively massive, the act of engulfing the brown dwarf is thought to have reduced the primary star’s red giant phase from about 100 million years to as short as a few decades, with the massive brown dwarf assisting in rapidly expelling large amounts of the red giants’ matter.